-Prof. Murali Subbarao, murali.subbarao@stonybrook.edu

-Office Hours: Tue. and Thu.: 10 a.m to 11.00 a.m. and 1 pm to 2 pm.
+Prof. Murali Subbarao, murali.subbarao@stonybrook.edu Office Hours: Tue. and Thu.: 10 a.m to 11.00 a.m. and 1 pm to 2 pm.
 Place: Room 233, Light Engg.
 Bldg.

 Pre-requisites: Basic background in Linear algebra, Claculus, Probability, and Programming.
-Projects will be in MATLAB.
-If you have prior programming experience (as in ESE 224), then you will need 8 hours to learn enough MATLAB for this course.
+Projects may be completed using either MATLAB or Python.
+If you have prior programming experience (as in ESE 224), then you will need 10 hours to learn enough MATLAB/Python for this course.